 In November 2001, Federal Standard 209E was superseded by the new ISO 14644-1 international standards.
 References to FS209E are still used; the comparison chart below illustrates the relationship between the two standards.

 Airborne Particulate Cleanliness Class Comparison:

 Airborne Particulate Cleanliness Classes (by cubic meter):

 In cleanrooms, particulate concentration changes over time — from the construction and installation of equipment to its operational status.
 ISO delineates three cleanroom classification standards: as-built, at-rest and operational.
+Read more about cleanroom and gowning room design considerations/recommendations.
 As instruments and equipment are introduced and particulates rise, an "as-built" cleanroom becomes an "at-rest" cleanroom.
 When people are added to the matrix, particulate levels rise still further in the "operational" cleanroom.

 ISO 14644-2 describes the type and frequency of testing required to conform to certain standards.
 The following tables indicate mandatory and optional tests.

 In addition to ISO 14644-1 and ISO 14644-2, eight other cleanroom standards documents exist, as well as three specific to biocomtamination applications.

 The source for FS209E documents at the General Services Administration is: